Alex Kirilloff Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.54 team ERA ranks 29th among all league pitching staffs.
+- The Athletics' 5.55 team ERA ranks 29th across all league pitching staffs.

-- The Athletics surrender the fifth-most home runs in baseball (206 total, 1.3 per game).
+- Athletics pitchers combine to surrender 208 total home runs at a clip of 1.3 per game (fifth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.